Scrivito/scrivito-neoletter-form-widgets/readme.md

 - "General" tab
     - Format: Choose between "Single Step" and "Multiple Steps" form formats.
-    - Show as Box: Set to display the form as a box.
+    - Show as box: Set to display the form as a box.
-    - Submitting Message: Message shown while the form is being submitted.
+    - Submitting message: Message shown while the form is being submitted.
-    - Submitted Message: Message shown after the form was successfully submitted.
+    - Submitted message: Message shown after the form was successfully submitted.
-    - Failed Message: Message shown if the form submission failed.
+    - Failed message: Message shown if the form submission failed.
 - "Steps" tab (Tab visible if Format is "Multiple Steps")
     - Steps: Configure form steps for multi-step forms.
 - "Hidden fields" tab